Meet Virginia: Reception

 Roxanne Blanford of AllMusic says "Meet Virginia" is one of a few songs from the album Train that has "inspired hooks and reflective lyrics".
 Christa L. Titus, of Billboard magazine in her review of their second album, called the song an "ode to a wrong-side-of-the-tracks girl full of quirky contradictions."

 Music video

-"Meet Virginia" has a music video that takes place inside a diner and stars actress Rebecca Gayheart.
+The "Meet Virginia" music video takes place inside a diner and stars actress Rebecca Gayheart.
 The video was shot at the Merritt Bakery and Restaurant in Oakland, California.
-Located on the south-western shore of Lake Merritt at 203 East 18th Street.
-The restaurant closed after a fire in 2016.
+Located on the south-western shore of Lake Merritt at 203 East 18th Street, the restaurant closed after a fire in 2016.